 In the USA during the 1950s, Mercedes-Benz vehicles were sold through Studebaker-Packard dealerships.
-Here is a service letter from Studebaker-Packard Corporation (South Bend, Indiana) which includes a chart showing the tools and accessories that were furnished with each type of new Mercedes-Benz passenger vehicle of the period.
+Here is a service letter from Studebaker-Packard Corporation (South Bend, Indiana) that includes a chart showing the tools and accessories that were furnished with each type of new Mercedes-Benz passenger vehicle of the period.

 The Studebaker-Packard chart is not always consistent with the illustrated, model-specific Mercedes-Benz Ponton spare parts lists (catalogues).
 One such contradictory item is the U-shaped wheel mounting fork.
-The chart provided in the Service Letter lists the tool as being part of all models in the Ponton range, yet not all spare parts catalogue illustrations (that have been provided in the creation of this web page, thus far) include that particular tool.
+The chart provided in the Service Letter lists the tool as being part of all models in the Ponton range, yet not all spare parts catalogue illustrations (that have been provided in the creation of this web page thus far) include that particular tool.
 One spare parts list illustration (see below) which does include the U-shaped wheel mounting fork is from the Type 190SL roadster.
-The publication dates of the parts catalogue illustrations may be significant as to the corroboration of the Studebaker-Packard document which is dated December 12, 1957.
+The publication dates of the parts catalogue illustrations may be significant as to the corroboration of the Studebaker-Packard document, which is dated December 12, 1957.
 Unfortunately, in the case of the Type 190SL tool kit illustration (see below), no publication date was provided.
 Other tool kit illustrations on this page are dated for comparison with the Studebaker-Packard Service Letter.
 Note the differences between the early (May, 1956) versus the later (July, 1959) tool kit illustrations for the Type 190 sedan, below.

 All models in the Ponton range used a 12 mm wheel lug nut (17 mm wheel nut wrench size) while the Type 300SL roadster-cabriolet, Type W136 170S-V sedan (7/1953-2/1955) and Type 300 "Adenauer" sedans of the era used a larger 14 mm wheel lug nut and wheel lugs (19 mm wheel nut wrench size).
 These cars also had a larger diameter U-shaped wheel mounting fork in their tool kits.
 Besides helping to align and install the wheel, the fork also protected the threads of the lug from damage during tire removal and installation.